moumax/obsstjean-react-ts/readme.md

 [] Add a 404 page
 [x] See what to put in the user cookie (email, role, name...)
 [] Add a loader on sun images when not displayed
-[] Add function add user in administration
 [] Add function add event in administration
 [] Add Uploading photos and administration
-[] Update members's list in administration
+[x] Update members's list in administration
-[] Add new section in member list (cotisations...)
+[x] Add new section in member list (cotisations...)
+[] Hydrate member's list
+[] Add a function for users to modify email and password [] Add a new status for users by default "member"